dexpetkovic/zero-one-go/getting-started/README.md

 ## What are we actually building?

-The goal of this tutorial is to write a client library in Go which will access a REST API for management of bank accounts.
+The goal of this tutorial is to write a client library in Go which will access REST API of a Bank, for the management of bank accounts.

-We will first implement our library against mocked API and later on use the real API.
+We will first implement our library against mocked Bank API and later on use the real API.

 Further to this:
 * We will not implement authentication
-* Bank accounts will be created, fetched, listed and deleted
+* Bank accounts will be created, fetched, listed and deleted using this library
-* We will use these [API specifications](api-specs.md)
+* We will use [Bank's API specifications](api-specs.md) which describe the API and it's contract

 ## Architecture of Account API library

-The architecture of the Account API library and the backend API that we abstract can be at best described with the helicopter view.
+The architecture of the Account API library and the Bank's backend API that we abstract can be at best described with the helicopter view.

 <p align="center">
   <img src="AccountAPI-design.png">
   <br/>
 </p>

-For the caller application, our AccountAPI library will support the following operations:
+For the caller application, our AccountAPI library will support the following operations on Bank's REST API:
 * Create Account
 * Fetch single Account
 * List all Accounts, with paging support